drjeong/uenn/README.md

 # Uncertainty Computation using Evidential Deep Learning (Evidential Neural Network)

-In the project, three project workspaces are created as
+In the project, three project workspaces are created as "TorchENN", "UENN_test", and "UENNLib."
+The project "TorchENN" is a

 ## Implementation Environment
 All source codes are created and tested with Visual Studio 2019 on Windows 11 OS